sc4311/JupyterVox/PyASTVox/doc/style_guide.md

     1. e.g., {"key1":1, "key2":3}: a dictionary with items of, item 1 has key of
    a string of key1 and value of 1, and item 2 has key of a string of key2 and value 3

+## ast.Return
+1. default:
+    1. if there is value: "return, " + the selected-style speech for the value node
+    2. if there is not value: "return"

+## ast.Continue
+1. default: "continue"

+## ast.Break
+1. default: "break"

+## ast.Pass
+1. default: "pass"